GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 3. For each share $j$, multiply the share value $y_j$ by $\gamma_j$ modulo 2053.
 4. Sum the products and reduce modulo 2053 to obtain the recovered secret $a_0$.

+In typical workflows, once all 24 word indices have been recovered and checked, users also validate the resulting BIP39 mnemonic in a standard wallet; in strictly no-electronics scenarios, the row-level and master checks are intended to stand in for an explicit BIP39 checksum computation.

 For a 24-word mnemonic with checksums, the user repeats this procedure for each of the 33 secrets, but in practice the worksheet structure (Section 3.6) allows recovery to proceed row by row, with immediate consistency checks, followed by a final master-checksum verification.

 #### 3.5 Integrity and Error Detection: The Two-Layer Checksum

 Performing dozens of modular multiplications and additions by hand creates ample opportunity for arithmetic mistakes.
 Because independent word-level sharing destroys the original BIP39 checksum relationship between words, an additional integrity mechanism is required to detect such errors.

-The Schiavinato Cipher uses a purely arithmetic, two-layer checksum system:
+Schiavinato Sharing uses a purely arithmetic, two-layer checksum system:

 1. **Row-level checksums (Shamir-shared)**: The 24 words are arranged into 8 rows of 3 words each.
 For row $r$ with word indices $(w_{r,1}, w_{r,2}, w_{r,3})$, define a checksum secret